 It will also help you stand out above the rest with your target audience.
 This is called picking your niche and the tighter you can make your target audience, the quicker you will see results.

-For more information about this, you may want to check out Income School’s Project 24 blogging course.
-It will teach you how to pick a niche you enjoy and how to craft the best content you can for your chosen audience.
+You may want to check out Income School’s Project 24 blogging course.
+It will teach you how to pick a niche you enjoy and craft the best content you can for your chosen audience.

 Keep Your Blog Simple & Clean